colwilson/flask-lazyapi/README.md

 lazyapi
 =======

-A REST interface for MongoDB that just works
+A REST interface for MongoDB that runs on your flask development server while you write the app.
+Virtually zero config, no schemas and useless in the real world.
+Much like myself.

 Install the module